 The most intense Sub-area accommodates the most intense types of uses and largest building scale permitted in the PRAs.
-Building heights shall be at least two stories and are permitted up to five stories by right, with green building incentives allowing up to eight stories for certain building types.
 [Ord.
 2010-022]

 This Sub-area allows for the same intensity of uses, but begins a physical transition to the UC 3 Sub-area.
-Buildings shall be at least two stories in height and are permitted up to four stories by right, with green building incentives allowing up to six stories for certain building types.
 [Ord.
 2010-022]

 The least intense UC Sub-area intended to provide for a transition between the more intense UC 1 and 2 Sub-areas, and abutting residential neighborhoods or adjacent UI Sub-areas.
-Buildings shall be at least two stories in height and are limited to a maximum of three stories by right.
 [Ord.
 2010-022]